genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/03_gradle-deploy-plugin.md

 ## Genesis set-up tasks

-contains tasks to deploy each external distribution, as well as site specific configuration
+contains tasks to deploy each external distribution, as well as site-specific configuration

 | Task                                                                           | Description                                                                                                                                         |
 |--------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|